 365 Things to Do in Memphis #101: Eat Crawfish on the Tracks at Rajun Cajun Crawfish Festival

-From noon until 6 p.m. on Sunday, April 15, the Rajun Cajun crew will cook and serve more than 15,000 pounds of crawfish.
+From 11 a.m. until 7 p.m. on Sunday, April 23, the Rajun Cajun crew will cook and serve more than 15,000 pounds of crawfish.
 There will be live Cajun and Zydeco music, vendors, a gumbo cooking contest and all sorts of crawfish-related games (bobbing for crawfish, crawfish toss, crawfish racing, crawfish eating contests).

-This year, the family friendly festival has expanded to include Wagner Place (which runs along the river-side of AutoZone's offices) and Riverside Drive.
-Admission is free, but you can buy buckets of crawfish for $20 and beers for $4.
-Proceeds from the 20th annual festival benefit Porter Leath.
+The family friendly festival takes place at Wagner Place (which runs along the river-side of AutoZone’s offices) and Riverside Drive.
+Admission is free, but you can buy buckets of crawfish and beer.
+Proceeds from the 25th annual festival benefit Porter Leath.